wbuz24/undergrad-repo/S23/README.md

 Neuromorphic Computing Lab [TENNLAB](https://neuromorphic.eecs.utk.edu/)

  - Assist a senior design project aiming to control a mini drone with an embedded neuromorphic spiking neural network
- - Learn and work on implimenting the 'Izhikevich" neuron model as a processor within the TENNLab framework
+ - Learn and work on implimenting the 'Izhikevich' neuron model as a processor within the TENNLab framework